Austin, Nichols and Company Warehouse: Features

 Upon its completion, the Austin, Nichols and Company Warehouse included four tracks with 68 freight cars, a freight-loading system with several large derricks, and a telegraph service to instantly duplicate orders that were made in the Manhattan sales building.
 Loading bridges took railcars from car floats, unpowered barges with rail tracks on them.
 The building was used to process various foodstuffs, import European groceries, as well as manufacture and export dry goods.
 Material was carried through the factory via a system of chutes, conveyors, and pneumatic tubes.
 Upon the building's completion in 1915, the Brooklyn Daily Eagle stated that the facilities could accommodate 100 freight cars or 400 lighters a day, and that the number of required freight trucks had been cut from 100 to 35 per day.
 The warehouse employed 1,500 workers and nearly all of the floor space was being used.

 Each floor was designed for a different purpose.
 The basement contained storage rooms for fish and olives, as well as an engine room, while the first floor contained administrative offices and the receiving and shipping divisions.
 Restrooms, as well as a restaurant and lockers for employees, were located in the mezzanine.
 The second floor included the exports and olive departments; storage and processing of dry foods, fruit, and canned foods; and the laundry room.
 The third floor contained the departments of extract & syrups, dried fruit, and small-scale coffee packing.
 The fourth floor contained more dry food/ingredient storage and large-scale coffee packing.
 The fifth floor contained storage of dry foods and other non-food products, as well as administrative offices and another employee restaurant.
 The sixth floor was used for roasting and storing coffee, as well as cutting and grinding spices.

-The modern-day lobby of 184 Kent Avenue, now a rental building, contains a green wall in its lobby.
+184 Kent Avenue, now a residential building, contains a green wall in its lobby.
 The interior includes 338 luxury condominium apartments, which range from studio apartments to three-bedroom suites.
 There is also 17850 ft2 of rentable commercial space on the first floor.
 A cafe area and enclosed courtyard are located within the building.
 Other residential amenities include a musicians' room, a movie room, a riverfront gym, a children's play space, and shared rooftop space.